 Best Cities for Digital Nomads: Deciding Where to Live in Portugal

 Portugal’s capital, Lisbon, is vibrant and filled with culture.
 It’s the perfect destination for digital nomads who enjoy working in cafes and coworking spaces (keep reading for the best ones).
-There’s a Meetup group for Lisbon Digital Nomads.
-It offers a great way to get together with like-minded people and explore Lisbon together.
+There a Meetup group for Lisbon Digital Nomads (and many others depending on your interests) which offers a great way to get together with like-minded people and explore Lisbon together.

 While you’re in Lisbon, make sure you explore some historical sites.
-A couple of noteworthy ones are The Lisbon Cathedral and the Carmo Convent and Church.
+A few noteworthy ones are The Lisbon Cathedral and the Carmo Convent and Church.
+Wandering the city’s vibrant districts and seeing everything they offer will keep you busy when you are not working.

 For some mouthwatering Portuguese food, check out Time Out Market Lisboa.
 At Time Out, You can enjoy cuisine from over 40 different restaurants.

-Like much of Portugal, Porto offers a lot to history buffs.
-It’s even home to a UNESCO World Heritage Site, Ribeira riverside.
-There are also museums and music concerts.
+Porto offers a lot to lovers of history and food like much of Portugal.
+It’s even home to the UNESCO World Heritage Site Ribeira riverside.

 For a quick day trip from Porto, Duro Valley is recommended for wine lovers.